HL7/bulk-data/spec/export/index.md

 - Initial Query (eg. on 1/1/2020):

-  1. Client submits a group export request:
+  - Client submits a group export request:

-      `[baseurl]\Group\[id]\$export`
+    `[baseurl]/Group/[id]$export`

-  2. Client retrieves response data
+  - Client retrieves response data
-  3. Client retains a list of the patient ids returned
+  - Client retains a list of the patient ids returned
-  4. Client retains the transactionTime value from the response
+  - Client retains the transactionTime value from the response

 - Subsequent Queries (eg. on 2/1/2020):
-  1. Client submits a group export request to obtain a patient list:
+  - Client submits a group export request to obtain a patient list:

-      `[baseurl]\Group\[id]\$export?_type=Patient&_elements=id`
+    `[baseurl]/Group/[id]/$export?_type=Patient&_elements=id`

-  2. Client retains a list of patient ids returned
+  - Client retains a list of patient ids returned
-  3. Client compares response to patient ids from first query request and identifies new patient ids
+  - Client compares response to patient ids from first query request and identifies new patient ids
-  4. Client submits a group export request for patients who are new members of the group:
+  - Client submits a group export request for patients who are new members of the group:

-      `[baseurl]\Group\[id]\$export?patient=[new1,new2,...]`
+    `[baseurl]/Group/[id]/$export?patient=[new1,new2,...]`

-  5. Client submits a group export request for updated group data:
+  - Client submits a group export request for updated group data:

-      `[baseurl]\Group\[id]\$export?_since=[initial transaction time]`
+    `[baseurl]/Group/[id]/$export?_since=[initial transaction time]`

-  6. Client retains the transactionTime value from the response.
+    Note that data returned from this request may overlap with that returned from the prior step.

-  * Note that data returned in step 4 may overlap with data returned in step 5.
+  - Client retains the transactionTime value from the response.

 ##### Experimental Query Parameters